Best & Worst Hyundai Santa Fe Years

 The Worst Years: 2007, 2008, 2009, 2010

-Furthermore, widespread Electronic Stability Control (ESC) and fuel sensor malfunctions left owners frustrated and, in some cases, stranded.
+Electronic Stability Control malfunctions and fuel sensor fails left owners pulling their hair out.

 Best & Worst Years for Hyundai Santa Fe 3rd Generation (2013-2018)